armakuni/fidelity-docker-workshop/exercise-4/README.md

 To launch your stack: `docker compose up`

+If you recieve a `no configuration file provided: not found` this is most likely due to non-standard naming convention followed.
+Use the `-f` flag _after_ compose and _before_ the subcommand e.g. `up`.

 you should be able to see the docker file being built and also redis image.
 If we goto the website `http://localhost:8080`, we should now be able to see our counter increment with every page refresh.

 To tear down our stack, we simply issue the command `docker compose down`, note if we want to remove volumes and network adpaters we would also on the down command need to append `--volumes`.